HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_or_upgrade_compute_nodes.md

-# Install or upgrade compute nodes
+# Install compute codes

-Perform this procedure to install or upgrade SHS on compute nodes.
+Perform this procedure to install SHS on compute nodes.
 This procedure can be used for systems that use either Mellanox NICs or HPE Slingshot 200Gpbs NICs.

 The installation method will depend on what type of NIC is installed on the system.
 Select one of the following procedures depending on the NIC in use: